-Sinusitis is a problem that affects 14% of the people in this country.
-Basically, sinusitis is an inflammation of the tissue lining of the sinuses.
+Sinusitis, an inflammation of the tissue lining of the sinuses, is a problem that affects 14% of the people in this country.
 In a healthy sinus, the sinus is filled with air, but when blocked, the sinuses can become filled with fluid.
 When that happens bacteria, viruses or fungi can grow, leading to infection and the painful symptoms associated with sinusitis.

 Common Symptoms of Sinusitis

 - Cough as a result of postnasal drip

 - Headache, facial pain

 - Ear discomfort